-New CEU Student Cohort Joins Media Influence Matrix
+New CEU Student Cohort Joins the Media Influence Matrix

-The project gives the students the opportunity to engage with government officials, policymakers, media owners, donor organizations and investors who spend money in media companies.
+The project gives them the opportunity to engage with government officials, policymakers, media owners, donor organizations and investors who spend money in media companies.
 The students collect and tabulate data, carry out interviews and write analytical reports about trends in news media and journalism, based on the information they gather in their work.
+They feed into the project’s final output, which is a collection of country reports and comparative overviews.

 CMDS welcomes other CEU students interested in media research to join this effort.